Sathiyaraman-M/Ollama-sdk/CONTRIBUTING.md

 ## License

-By contributing to `ollama-rs`, you agree that your contributions will be licensed under the MIT License.
+By contributing to `ollama-sdk`, you agree that your contributions will be licensed under the MIT License.

 Thank you for contributing!